Finding the right capital sources

 Conventional business loans

-A loan or line of credit from a bank offers standard terms to fund business growth.
+Bank loans are a common source of funds for businesses.
+A loan or line of credit from a lender offers standard terms to fund business growth.
 You can use a line of credit to meet your company’s short-term cash needs.
 Term loans often include credit specifications with owner guarantees and routine financial reporting requirements, but they’re still an important factor in driving down capital costs.

-If your business is still in an early stage and unable to secure a conventional loan, a personally-secured business credit card or line of credit may be able to offer a solution.
-These capital sources provide quick access to funding when you need it, but at a much higher interest rate.
+If your business is still in an early stage and unable to secure a conventional loan, a personally secured business credit card or line of credit may be able to offer a solution.
+With the right card, you can set spending limits and mitigate fraud while enhancing your working capital.
+Business credit cards provide quick access to funding when you need it, but at much higher interest rates than other sources of capital.
 You’ll want to pay them back as soon as possible to keep costs low.

 Leasing

-Leasing equipment offers lower payments and can help your company avoid the cash flow shock of a major purchase.
-While leasing allows for better short-term cash flow, built-in financing costs could make it more expensive than an outright purchase.
+Leasing equipment offers lower payments and can help your company avoid the short-term cash flow shock of a major purchase.
+Leasing can also offer tax benefits, and because it represents a business expense instead of long-term debt, leasing can make your balance sheet a little more attractive.
+Just remember that built-in financing costs could make leasing more expensive than an outright purchase or borrowing money.

 Equity funding

 If you’re not able to access traditional financing or need more funding than your loan stipulates, equity investors will provide you with capital in exchange for a share of your company’s ownership.
+Equity funding or equity financing can sometimes be referred to as equity crowdfundingDisclosure 1, a concept that is familiar to many small businesses and startups.
 Investors might be individuals or professional private equity firms that target businesses in need of growth capital.
 Partners usually expect a greater share of your profits and want to be involved in day-to-day operations, so anticipate a significant decline in your control and returns.

 Mergers and acquisitions (M&A)

 If you want to expand rapidly, consider M&A. Combining a complementary business with your own can provide additional capital and management expertise while eliminating overlap in product offerings, operations, distribution, and infrastructure.
+M&A can also provide a solution for ongoing labor shortages, an answer to supply chain disruption, and even an option for transition planning.
 When acquiring or merging with a targeted company, be sure to take full advantage of its potential funding sources.
 Successful M&A requires strategy, effective deal selection, efficient merger execution, and support from industry and corporate finance specialists with relevant experience.

 Small Business Administration (SBA) loans

-If you’re expanding and need more flexibility than conventional financing provides, you may qualify for an SBA loan.
-These loans are offered through the SBA and distributed by banks, with the SBA assuming most of the risk.
-SBA loans present you with flexible terms and more freedom in how you choose to use funding.
-They require thorough documentation, so you’ll want to speak with an experienced banker—like your Truist relationship manager—who can help you with your application.
+If you’re expanding and need more flexibility than conventional financing provides, your small business may qualify for one of three different types of SBA loans.
+These government-backed loans are offered through the SBA and distributed by banks, with the SBA assuming most of the risk.
+Compared to conventional loans, SBA loans offer competitive terms, counseling and education, and other unique benefits.
+They also offer freedom in how you choose to use funding, such as acquiring real estate, funding innovation, or buying out a retiring partner.
+SBA loans require thorough documentation, so you’ll want to speak with an experienced banker—like your Truist relationship manager—who can help you with your application.

 Personal loans and alternative capital sources